nuxt-modules/i18n/README.md

 ### Install with `next` tag

-1. Add the following line to the `devDependencies` wiht package manager:
+1. Add the following line to the `devDependencies` with your package manager:

 ```sh
 # Using npm